Common Misconceptions of Tungsten Carbide Wedding Band

 If you work with your hands a lot in your profession, you may often hit your wedding band and find a number of dents and scratches on your jewelry.
 There are a couple of ways to prevent this: either find another job (which is crazy in our current economy) or find a more durable material for your wedding band.

 Thus, I strongly suggest you consider a Tungsten carbide wedding band.
 It is one of the most durable metals in the world and is considered a revolutionary breakthrough in jewelry technology.
 It is both dent- and scratch-resistant and the most wear-resistant type of jewelry in the world.
 Tungsten carbide is ten times as hard as 18kt gold, five times as hard as steel, and four times as hard as titanium.

 How to Choose the Right Ring Size

 When ordering a ring, the best way to determine the right size is to visit a jeweler to have your finger professionally measured.
-Due to the fact that tungsten carbide bands are made in comfort-fit design, you will have a try on comfort-fit rings when sizing to get the correct ring size.
+Due to the fact that tungsten carbide bands are made in the comfort-fit design, you will have a try on comfort-fit rings when sizing to get the correct ring size.
 If you use the ring size of a band ring you currently own, you should pay attention to whether it is a comfort-fit band or not.

-A comfort-fit band ring is curved on the inside so that less of the ring's surface is touching your finger.
+A comfort-fit band ring is curved on the inside so that less of the ring's surface touches your finger.
 Therefore, for the same ring size, a comfort-fit band ring might feel larger than a straight-fit ring.
 If you currently own a non-comfort-fit wedding ring, the recommendation is to order a half size down when ordering a tungsten carbide ring.

 © 2009 JoBlack11